Chilluba/Salmin.H.seif/README.md

 ## ✨ Features

+-   **Fully Editable Content**: A password-protected Admin Panel allows for live editing of nearly all content across the site.
--   **Home Page**: A striking hero section that introduces Salmin and his multidisciplinary focus.
+-   **Dynamic Homepage**: A striking hero section with a customizable background image, tagline, and description.
--   **About Page**: A detailed biography, a visualization of core skills, a timeline of his professional journey, and a dynamic CV download feature.
+-   **About Page**: A detailed biography, a visualization of core skills, and a timeline of his professional journey, all manageable from the admin panel.
--   **Portfolio Page**: A filterable gallery showcasing projects across different categories like 3D Modeling, Graphic Design, and Videography.
+-   **Portfolio Page**: A filterable gallery showcasing projects across different categories.
--   **Writings Page**: An immersive, article-style reading experience for long-form essays, currently featuring "The Nature of the Self."
-Includes a reading progress bar and scroll-based animations.
+-   **Writings Page**: An immersive, article-style reading experience for long-form essays.
--   **Contact Page**: A functional contact form and direct contact information.
+-   **Contact Page**: A functional contact form and editable contact information.
+-   **Persistent Changes (Locally)**: All content changes made in the Admin Panel are saved to the browser's `localStorage`, making them persist across sessions on the same device.
 -   **Dynamic PDF Generation**: The "Download CV" button on the About page generates a professional PDF on-the-fly using the latest information from the site.
 -   **Responsive Design**: A mobile-first design that ensures a flawless experience on desktops, tablets, and smartphones.
 -   **Smooth Animations**: Engaging and subtle animations powered by Framer Motion to enhance user interaction.